Persistence

 Debugging

 Section titled “Debugging”Your server’s output (stdout/stderr) is captured during testing and viewable with clstr logs.
-The STOPPED and STARTED markers show exactly when the server was restarted:
+The [STOP] and [START] events show exactly when the server was restarted: